 Probation officers serve as a vital bridge between the legal system and rehabilitation, ensuring that individuals on probation meet the court’s requirements while helping them reintegrate into society.
 If you’re interested in a career that balances law enforcement with social service, becoming a probation officer can be a highly rewarding path.

-The online Bachelor of Science in Criminal Justice degree completion program at East Carolina University®️ provides the foundational knowledge and skills necessary for success as a probation officer.
+degree completion program at East Carolina University®️ provides the foundational knowledge and skills necessary for success as a probation officer.
 With the right education and training, you can make a significant impact by helping individuals turn their lives around while keeping communities safe.

 Find out how ECU can support your professional goals in this critically important field.